Australia's consumer prices rose more than forecast in the second quarter as high cost of food and fuel put pressure on inflation.

 The bigger-than-forecast rise in consumer prices has already triggered a debate in the country on the impact of rising price on the economy.

+While the Reserve Bank of Australia (RBA) has maintained that keeping prices in check is one of its top priorities, it has left interest rates unchanged since November 2010.
 Earlier this month, Glenn Stevens, the governor of RBA said "as the temporary price shocks dissipate, CPI inflation is expected to be close to target over the next 12 months,"

 However, analysts said the latest figures indicate that the central bank may have to change its stand going forward.